leungd/derek.slate.pantheon/README.md

-# WP Slate (Pantheon)
+# Slate (Pantheon)

-WP Slate is my personal WordPress boilerplate for local development built on top of [Scotch Box](https://box.scotch.io/) includes Composer for plugin management as well as Sage 9.0, which uses the blade templating system.
-Also uses .env to manage wp-config variables.
+Slate is my personal WordPress boilerplate for local development built on top of [Scotch Box](https://box.scotch.io/) includes Composer for plugin management and .env to manage wp-config-local variables.

 ## Out of the box stuff